Attendance Policy

 • Independent students not living with parents/carers are also required to contact or provide notes.

-• Ongoing unexplained absences or lack of cooperation regarding student attendance will result in a formal attendance conference being organised.
+• Ongoing unexplained absences or lack of cooperation regarding student attendance will result in an attendance meeting with the relevant Community Executive Team and Assistant Principal

 • Parents/carers have a responsibility to ensure that their children attend school regularly and are only absent if ill or if necessary.
 Parents have a further responsibility to provide a written note or to contact the school explaining why an absence has occurred.